Frequently Asked Questions

 As soon as you are aware that you can't attend your trial, contact your court office where the trial is scheduled.
-A request for adjournment requires that a Notice of Motion be served by you on the prosecutor and the enforcement agency giving three days notice.
+A request for adjournment requires that a Notice of Motion be served by you to the prosecutor and the enforcement agency giving three days notice.
 You can have an agent appear and speak on your behalf and provide the court with your reasons why you cannot be present.
-The Justice of the Peace may still choose to proceed in your absence.
+The justice of the peace may still choose to proceed in your absence.

 What Happens If I Miss My Trial Date or Meeting With Prosecutor?

-- If you were initially given an Offence Notice (Part 1 ticket), you may attend at the convicting court office and complete reopening papers within 15 days of becoming aware of the conviction.
-The papers will be put before a Justice of the Peace who will then consider the reasons for your failure to appear at trial or early resolution meeting.
-The reopening may or may not be granted
+- If you were initially given an Offence Notice (Part I ticket), you may complete reopening papers within 15 days of becoming aware of the conviction.
+The papers will be put before a justice of the peace who will then consider the reasons for your failure to appear at trial or early resolution meeting.
+The reopening may or may not be granted:

 What is Disclosure?
 How Do I Order Disclosure?

 Disclosure is a copy of the evidence that the prosecutor and/or police have collected in order to prosecute your case.
 It is your constitutional right to know the evidence that will be used against you.